 In a way, this is the easiest scenario to work with.

 Once you’ve become a seasoned professional, your education is far less important than at the beginning of your career.

-Which means you can get away with simply listing your degrees in a reverse-chronological order.
+Which means that you can get away with simply listing your degrees in a reverse-chronological order.
 And leave it at that.

 These professional summary examples were written by real people who got hired at the world's top companies.